DataManagementLab/wikidbs-public/README.md

 2. Preprocess the wikidata dump
-To load the dump into the MongoDB, adapt the settings in 'conf/preprocess.yaml' and then run the following script:
+To load the dump into MongoDB, adapt the settings in 'conf/preprocess.yaml' and then run the following script:

 ```
 python ./scripts/preprocessing/preprocess_dump.py